AYAHUASCA PRE/POST DIETA

 for healing, insight, and transformation.

-For a more in-depth guide, we highly recommend The Ayahuasca Guidebook.
-It provides a detailed longer extended dieta, with a weekly countdown to help you know when to cut out specific foods and medications.
-It also includes a packing list, recommended herbal teas, and practical tips for before and during ceremony.
-This resource is especially helpful for those transitioning from less healthy diets.
+This comprehensive resource offers an extended dieta with a clear weekly countdown, helping you understand exactly when to eliminate specific foods and medications.
+It also includes a packing list, recommended herbal teas, and practical guidance for both before and during ceremony.
+This guide is especially supportive for those transitioning from less healthy diets.